2026 New Year Initiative Links Trading Activity to Dynamic Reward Probability Tiers

 Regional Localisation of Rewards

-The prize pool has been curated to reflect the specific consumer preferences in Brazil.
-While the top-tier rewards include global consumer technology such as the iPhone 17 Pro Max and iPad 11”, the supporting tiers feature localised digital benefits including Virtual Visa e-gift cards.
+The prize pool has been curated to reflect the specific consumer preferences.
+While the top-tier rewards include global consumer technology such as the iPhone 17 Pro Max and iPad 11”, the supporting tiers feature localised digital benefits including vouchers from Mapgift.

+Hertz concludes, "We invite all eligible clients to experience this new level of transparency.
+As we step into 2026, we are committed to rewarding your loyalty and volume with a system that is as dynamic as the markets you trade."

 Campaign Timeline and Fulfilment